 2. Talk about business change.
 Our experience is that when your sustainability and business strategy are aligned, it gives your communications a winning platform.
-Your climate stories carry even more news value as they become about your business’s big moves in innovation and product development, enabling you to connect environmental impacts to human impacts.
+Your climate communication carries even more news value as it becomes about your business’s big moves in innovation and product development, enabling you to connect environmental impacts to human impacts.

 3. Mobilise the executive team.
 Catalyse your executive leadership around a bold and ambitious plan backed by a set of real commitments.
 Decide if you will lead or follow; anticipate that your employees will want to see the leadership team act and communicate how every employee can play their part.

 4. Find the big conversations.
-Whether it is the hot topic of electric cars or on-site renewables, place your climate stories firmly in the context of the big conversations in the news for greater relevance and to win attention from policymakers.
+Whether it is the hot topic of electric cars or on-site renewables, place your sustainability communication firmly in the context of the big conversations for greater relevance and to win attention from policymakers.

 5. Tell stories.
-With a strategic direction set, inspire people through telling stories and use your brand’s proximity with consumers to encourage behaviour change.
+With a clear sustainability communication strategy in place, inspire people through telling stories and use your brand’s proximity with consumers to encourage behaviour change.